 🔧 Technical Specifications

 The 6GB of GDDR6 memory is genuinely useful.
-I’ve tested this card with modern titles at 1080p with high textures, and it handles them without the stuttering you’d get from cards with 4GB or less.
+It handles modern titles at 1080p with high textures without the stuttering you'd get from cards with 4GB or less.
 Games like Cyberpunk 2077 and Red Dead Redemption 2 can use 5GB+ at high settings, so having that headroom matters.

 Turing Architecture & Real-World Performance